0xPolygonID/tutorials/mkdocs/docs/issuer/cred-issue-methods.md

 The credential is not added to the Issuer’s Merkle tree, instead a **baby jub jub (BJJ)** signature is used which is then verified upon presentation.

-After the initial issuer state has been published on-chain; it is free to issue claims off-chain (similar to `did:ethr`).

 <div align="center">
     <img src="../../imgs/babyjubjub.png"></img>